zsteinkamp/zsteinkamp.github.io/README.md

 This way, you can use any editor on your host system (vim, MS Code, emacs, Sublime, notepad.exe) to edit files that are mounted into the Linux environment.

+Look at the `Dockerfile`, `docker-compose.yml`, and `_config.yml` files to see how it is all set up.
+You can configure Github Pages for your own github account very easily.

 ## Deploying
+Simply make edits, commit them, and run `git push` to deploy your site live.
+It could not be simpler!

-Run `jekyll build` in the container and then copy the `public/` directory to your favorite webserver, or use the excellent [Github Pages](https://pages.github.com/) service to have all of this done automatically whenever you push code to your source code repo.
+If you want to use this outside of Github Pages, then run Jekyll's build command in the container (`docker compose exec web jekyll build`) and then copy the `public/` directory to your favorite webserver.